Comb: Making music

 Stringing a plant's leaf or a piece of paper over one side of the comb and humming with cropped lips on the opposite side dramatically increases the high-frequency harmonic content of the hum produced by the human voice box, and the resulting spread sound spectrum can be modulated by changing the resonating frequency of the oral cavity.
 This was the inspiration for the kazoo, a membranophone.

 The comb is also a lamellophone.
 Comb teeth have harmonic qualities of their own, determined by their shape, length, and material.
 A comb with teeth of unequal length, capable of producing different notes when picked, eventually evolved into the thumb piano and music box.

 Types

 Chinese combs

 In China, combs are referred to by the generic term shubi (梳篦) or zhi (栉) and originated about 6000 years ago during the late Neolithic period.
-Chinese combs are referred as shu (梳) when referring to thick-tooth comb and bi (篦) when referred to thin-tooth comb.
+Chinese combs are referred to as shu (梳) when referring to thick-tooth combs and bi (篦) when referred to thin-tooth combs.
 A form of shubi produced in Changzhou is the Changzhou comb; the Palace Comb Factory, also called Changzhou combs Factory, found in the city of Changzhou started to operate since the 5th century and continues to produce handmade wooden combs up to this day.Shubi were also introduced in Japan during the Nara period where they were referred by the generic name kushi.